AnthonyTsui/Compiler-Implementation-CS420/README.md

 * ~~Libraries being used as a learning tool: rPLY, LLVM/lite~~ Not using rPLY for Lexer and Parser
 * ~~rPLY for Lexer & Parser~~
 * LLVM for generating machine code [?]
 Might not need to use LLVM
-* Current language input: Unknown because the professor hasn't told us yet.
+* Current language input: ~~Unknown because the professor hasn't told us yet.
 So thats cool.
-Will assume Pascal as input for now
+Will assume Pascal as input for now~~ Pascal is the input language.